Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 ### <a name="step-8">Step 8: Explore and Visualize Your Dataset</a>

-Reviewing the individual files in the dataset can be error-prone and take a long time.
+Reviewing individual files in the dataset can be tedious and error-prone.
 Instead, you can use our Dataset Visualizer to efficiently visualize the captured frames along with Labeler outputs overlaid on them, as well as inspect the JSON data attached to each frame.

 * **:green_circle: Action**: Open _**Window**_ -> _**Dataset Visualizer**_ -> _**Open**_.
 (This is also accessible from the `Perception Camera`)